stratum-mining/sv2-spec/04-Protocol-Security.md

 +----------------------+-----------+------------------------------------------------------------------+----------------+
 | signature            | SIGNATURE | Signature over the serialized fields marked for signing          |  NO            |
 +----------------------+-----------+------------------------------------------------------------------+----------------+

+This message is not sent directly.
+Instead, it is constructed from SIGNATURE_NOISE_MESSAGE and server's static public key that are sent during the handshake process
 ```
-This message is not directly transferred over the wire.

 #### 4.5.3.1 Signature structure
 Schnorr signature with *key prefixing* is used<sup>[3](#reference-3)</sup>